 Let the mixture sit for 20 to 30 minutes to rehydrate.

 Mixing and First Rise

-- Place the bowl on the mixer with a dough hook and mix on low speed for 8 to 10 minutes.
-Turn dough out onto a lightly floured board and knead a few times with your hands until smooth and springy.
-The dough should be a little sticky (wetter) rather than too dry, so try not to add too much flour.
+Place the bowl of dough on the mixer with the dough hook attached and mix on low speed for 8 to 10 minutes.
+Turn the dough out onto a lightly floured board and knead it a few times with your hands until smooth and springy.
+The dough should be a little sticky (wetter) rather than too dry to achieve a light crumb.

-- If you are mixing by hand, turn the shaggy mass onto a floured board and mix until the dough comes together in a ball, about 2 minutes.
+If you are mixing by hand, turn the rehydrated mixture onto a floured board and mix until the dough comes together in a ball, about 2 minutes.
 Knead for 10 to 12 minutes total.
 The dough should err on the slightly sticky side.
 The wetter the dough, the lighter the crumb.

-- Place the dough in a lightly- oiled bowl or another container.
+Place the dough in a lightly oiled bowl or another container.
 You may wish to mark your beginning dough height on the container so you can tell how far it has risen.
-Cover so the dough does not dry out.
+Cover with plastic wrap to prevent the dough from drying out.

-- Let it rise at room temperature (about 75°F or 22°C) for 45 minutes, or until dough has risen 25 - 50% from original (not doubled).
-If your house is cooler, as mine frequently is, this may take an hour or more.
+Let it rise at room temperature (about 75 F/22 C) for 45 minutes or until the dough has risen 25 to 50 percent from its original height (not doubled).
+If your house is cooler, this may take an hour or more.

-- Place it back into its container, cover and let rise to 1 1/2 times its size (not quite doubled) 45 minutes or more.
+Place the dough back into the bowl or container, cover, and let rise to 1 1/2 times its size (not quite doubled), 45 minutes or more.

 Third Rise and Shaping

 Lightly dust the counter again with flour and turn the dough out onto it.
 Cut it with a knife or bench scraper into 3 equal pieces.
 The pieces should weigh about 10 ounces/285 grams each.

 Pat each piece into a rectangle, brush off any excess flour, and fold the long edge toward you.
 Press to seal.

 Fold over again and seal the seam by pinching the dough together.